Antonios Nikopolidis: Olympiacos

 Soon after being instrumental in UEFA Euro 2004 helping Greece to lift the trophy, Nikopolidis joined Olympiacos, making an immediate impact for his once rival team.
 Keeping a clean sheet in the first derby against his former club in the process, he went on to win two Doubles in a row, making him the only Greek player to win three consecutive doubles with two different clubs.

 At his new team, Nikopolidis also earned a reputation for making game-winning saves in the most important games.
 Displaying his penalty-saving abilities, Nikopolidis saved three penalty kicks against Roma, Real Madrid, and Rosenborg BK, making him undefeated from the penalty spot in UEFA Champions League football in the Olympiacos shirt.
 In the 2007–08 season, he also equaled the Greek league record for the most penalty kicks saved in one season, which included saves against PAOK and former club Panathinaikos.
 Nikopolidis announced his plans to retire at the end of the 2009–10 season.

 However, he took back his decision to stop his career after Sokratis Kokkalis's insistence.
 The veteran goalkeeper stated that he would delay his retirement for one more year, to retire as champion.
 He signed an extension on 16 June that would keep him at Olympiacos for the 2010–11 season.

 He also took part in the international match "8th Match Against Poverty", on 14 December 2010, in Karaiskakis Stadium in Greece, as the UNDP team's goalkeeper.

 In January 2011, IFFHS released a list with the best goalkeepers of the first decade, and Nikopolidis was in.
 He was also listed as one of the best goalkeepers of the years 1987 to 2011.

-On 20 March 2011, Olympiacos won the championship in a 6–0 win against rivals AEK Athens F.C., in Karaiskakis Stadium.
+On 20 March 2011, Olympiacos won the championship in a 6–0 win against rivals AEK Athens, in Karaiskakis Stadium.

-He made his final appearance on 17 April 2011 in a home 6–0 victory against Larissa F.C. in Karaiskakis Stadium.
+He made his final appearance on 17 April 2011 in a home 6–0 victory against AEL in Karaiskakis Stadium.
 As a final curtain call, he was replaced by Balázs Megyeri in the last minutes, so he could wave goodbye to the Olympiacos fans.

 As the Olympiacos captain, he was the player to accept the championship trophy, after the match.

-International career
+International

 Nikopolidis made his debut for the Greece national football team on 18 August 1999 against El Salvador.

 He played in the qualifying rounds of the 2002 FIFA World Cup and Euro 2004 where he excelled as Greece qualified for the finals.
 Nikopolidis was one of the cornerstones of the Greek win in Portugal, where he kept three clean sheets in the knockout stages.
 He was also voted goalkeeper of the Euro 2004 All Star team.

 On 15 June 2008, Nikopolidis announced his retirement from international football after Euro 2008, claiming that he had made this decision before the tournament started, and also stating that it is about time for a major change in the Greece national team.